 Three teams – the Bisons, the Birmingham Barons, and the Jersey City Skeeters – all had Hod pitching for them in 1933.
 He had losing records with all three (3-10) combined, with a 4.22 earned-run average.
 Buffalo had him in 1934 and 1935 (8-9 and 9-8), with higher ERAs in both years.
 In 1936, his record shows him with Buffalo and with St. Paul, just seven games each with a combined 0-1 record … but on July 21 he was released by the Nashville Vols.
 And nine days later, he was back in the major leagues with the Philadelphia Athletics, retiring the two batters he faced to finish the game on the 30th.
 He kept busy enough through August and September but wound up with a truly disappointing 1-7 record and a 6.20 earned-run average.
 On September 11, he gave up an astonishing 26 hits to the White Sox in a game at Chicago, and was allowed to play the full game, losing 17-2 (and probably glad the White Sox didn’t need to bat in the bottom of the ninth); 14 of the runs were earned, sufficient to bump his ERA from 4.91 up to 6.03.
 He was unconditionally released on December 15.
 At 37, he’d been granted another shot at the major leagues but missed the mark.
 Strangely enough, nine years later he was back in the major leagues once more.

-Lisenbee retired back to his farm for 1942 and 1943, raising crops for the United States Army, but was lured out by the Syracuse Chiefs, who asked him to join them for March 1944 spring training in Bedford, Indiana.
+Lisenbee retired back to his farm for 1942 and 1943, raising crops for the United States Army, but was lured out or retirement by the Syracuse Chiefs of the International League, who asked him to join them for March 1944 spring training in Bedford, Indiana.
 On August 8, he enjoyed something that had eluded him in 20 years of pitching, and more than 400 appearances: a no-hitter.
 Only one man reached first base, on a second-inning throwing error by a fill-in player at second base, as Lisenbee beat Montreal 8-0 in the seven-inning first game of a doubleheader.
-He finished the year 15-15, having led the league in starts (24) and innings (248).
+He finished the year 15-15, having led the league in starts (32) and innings (248).

 Lisenbee got into 31 games in 1945, and pitched 80 1/3 innings.
 He won a final major-league game – on Opening Day – as he came on in relief and saw the Reds beat the Pirates in the bottom of the 11th inning.
 It was Lisenbee’s last major-league victory, going with three defeats.
 His earned run average was 5.49 and he was finally finished with a major-league career that saw him 37-58 (4.81 ERA).